-DVT Debugger is an add-on module to DVT Eclipse IDE.
+DVT Debugger is an add-on module to DVT IDE for Eclipse.
 It integrates with all major simulators and provides advanced debugging capabilities.

 Makes it easier to find and fix code issues.